Lýsing:

 - Some implications for the roles of management accountants

-- 2 An introduction to cost terms, concepts and classifications
+- Chapter 2: An introduction to cost terms, concepts and classifications

 - General cost classifications